Thithikkudhe: Release and reception

 The Hindu wrote "The title has an aesthetic touch and hence kindles your interest.
 Super Good Films' "Thithikudhae" is a decent, youthful flick from the house of R. B. Choudhary".
 Chennai Online wrote "Like the recent films from the 'Supergood' banner, this too is a soft, romantic feel-good entertainer.
 Only, in the gap between its Telugu original ('Manasantha Nuvve') and its Tamil remake, quite a few Tamil films have been released with this knot.
 So, one cannot but have a sense of deja vu throughout !".
 Visual Dasan of Kalki praised the film for portraying the love of film's leads realistically and also praised the performances of lead pair and Vivek's humour.
 Cinesouth wrote "The only good thins about the film are the scenes on Jeeva's and Sridevi's childhood, the excitement when they meet, songs and Sridevi's good looks.
 Everything else is…not so sweet".
+Sify wrote "Jeeva has to show more maturity and he looks uncomfortable in romantic scenes.
+This young man has to improve on his emotions and dialogue delivery to become a full-fledged hero.
+Sridevi as Anu is appealing. [..]
+Sruthika is good in her short role and so is Nassar. [..]
+The music of Vidyasagar and Arthur Wilson’s camera are commendable."
 According to Jiiva, despite film receiving positive reviews, it did only average at the box-office.